ibm-watson-data-lab/spark.samples/streaming-twitter/readme.md

 1. Clone the source code on your local machine: `git clone https://github.com/ibm-cds-labs/spark.samples.git`
 2. Go to the sub-directory that contains the code for this application: `cd streaming-twitter`.
 3. Compile and assemble the jar using the following command: `sbt assembly`.
 This creates an _uber jar_ (jar that contains the code and all its dependencies).
-**Note:** We'll soon update this tutorial with a link to more info about how to assemble uber jars
+_**Note:** We'll soon update this tutorial with a link to information on how to assemble uber jars._

 4. Post the jar on a publicly available url, by doing one of the following:
    + Upload the jar into a github repository.
-Note the download url.
-You'll use in a few minutes.
+(Note its download url.
+You'll use in a few minutes.)
     + Or, you can use our sample jar, which is pre-built and posted [here on github](https://github.com/ibm-cds-labs/spark.samples/raw/master/dist/streaming-twitter-assembly-1.0.jar).
 4. Create a new app on your Twitter account and configure the OAuth credentials.
 	5. Go to [https://apps.twitter.com/](https://apps.twitter.com/).
 Sign in and click the **Create New App** button